skibu/LiminalRack/docs/liminalChangelog.md

     will show up even if room lighting is bright.
 It will just be pretty dim.
 And changed spotlight color so that it is a bit red, which looks nice.
 Made code clearer.
+  - Highlighting knobs and sliders so it is really easy to see which knob or slider is being manipulated.
+Really useful yet simple enhancement.

 - 11/6/25
   - Relative small UI change of preventing cables from drooping below where they are fully visible.
 This way can better see which ports are connected together.
 But this required quite a lot of code cleanup.